-- If the discarded PDU is an iSCSI data PDU, the initiator MUST do one of the following:
+- If the discarded PDU is an iSCSI data PDU, the initiator MUST do one of the following: - a) Request the desired data PDU through SNACK.
+In its turn, the target MUST either resend the data PDU or, reject the SNACK with a

-a) Request the desired data PDU through SNACK.
-In its turn, the target MUST either resend the data PDU or, reject the SNACK with a Reject PDU with a reason-code of "Data-SNACK Reject" in which case -
+Reject PDU with a reason-code of "SNACK Reject" in which case:

-- i) if the status had not already been sent for the command, the target MUST terminate the command with an iSCSI response reason(Section 9.4.3 Response) of "SNACK rejected". - ii) if the status was already sent, no further action is necessary for the target.
-Initiator in this case MUST internally signal the completion with the "SNACK rejected" reason (Section 9.4.3 Response) disregarding any received status PDU, but must wait for the status to be received before doing so.
-[OR] - b) Abort the task and terminate the command with an error. - If the discarded PDU is a response PDU, the initiator MUST do one of the following:

-a) Request PDU retransmission with a status SNACK.
-[OR]b) Logout the connection for recovery and continue the tasks on a different connection instance as described in Section 6.1 Retry and Reassign in Recovery.
-[OR]c) Logout to close the connection (abort all the commands associated with the connection).

-- No further action is necessary for initiators if the discarded PDU is an unsolicited PDU (e.g., Async, Reject).
+- i) if the status had not already been sent for the command, the target MUST terminate the command with an CHECK CONDITION Status and an iSCSI Condition of "SNACK rejected" (Section 9.4.6.2 Sense Data). - ii) if the status was already sent, no further action is necessary for the target.
+Initiator in this case MUST internally signal the completion with CHECK CONDITION Status and an iSCSI Condition of "protocol service CRC error" (Section 9.4.6.2 Sense Data) disregarding any received status PDU, but must wait for the status to be received before doing so. - b) [OR] Abort the task and terminate the command with an error. - If the discarded PDU is a response PDU, the initiator MUST do one of the following: - a) Request PDU retransmission with a status SNACK.
+[OR] - b) Logout the connection for recovery and continue the tasks on a different connection instance as described in Section 6.1 Retry and Reassign in Recovery.
+[OR] - c) Logout to close the connection (abort all the commands associated with the connection). - No further action is necessary for initiators if the discarded PDU is an unsolicited PDU (e.g., Async, Reject).